tolitius/jemma/README.md

 <img width="714" alt="image" src="docs/jemma-builds.png">

-after the prototype is build, I take feedback and refactor it.
+after the prototype is built, I take feedback and refactor it.

 # 🕹️ can I play?